top of page

 3 pounds broccoli florets, steamed until tender-crisp

-2 medium yellow or red onions, cut in a medium dice
+2 medium red onions, cut in a medium dice

 4 cloves garlic, minced